-Turandot also contains arguably the most famous tenor aria in all of opera, "Nessun Dorma", an instantly recognizable piece of music that has lost its dark meaning by being repeatedly considered out of context.
+Turandot also contains arguably the most famous tenor aria in all of opera, "Nessun Dorma".
+An instantly recognizable piece of music which you'll come to learn has lost its dark meaning by being repeatedly considered out of context.

 The conclusion stretches incredulity even by operatic standards, but as Puccini didn’t write it, he can’t be blamed!